Preparing for After Facial Feminization Surgery

 “What I brought was too much regular clothing, I didn’t go out so often that I needed more than two pair of jeans, really.”

 If you have any special cushions or other items that will make your travel or lounging more comfortable, plan to bring them or buy them here.
 Comfy, non-slip soled slippers are ideal for walking about your accommodations without having to bend over too much.
-The hospital provides the disposable type, which are fine if you don’t need extra padding or support.
+The hospital provides the disposable type, which is fine if you don’t need extra padding or support.

 “I wish I had brought a donut to sit on for all the sitting time [while recuperating and on flights].”